wavefrontHQ/docs/pages/doc/upgrade-and-purchase.md

    You can also see a chart that shows the billable rate during your trial period.
 Use this chart as a starting point to decide how many PPS per month you want to buy.

-5. Choose the billing terms and conditions and click **Proceed to checkout**.
+7. Choose the billing terms and conditions and click **Proceed to checkout**.

    You can choose to subscribe to Wavefront for one, three or five years and pay in full, on a monthly (when you subscribe for one year) or on annually (when you subscribe for three or five years) basis.

-6. On the VMware Cloud Services page, you can review and place your order.
+8. On the VMware Cloud Services page, you can review and place your order.

    In case you need to make any modifications and go back, click **Edit Order**.

 After you purchase Wavefront, you will see a confirmation page and your subscription will become active within the next 24 hours.
+You will receive the  "Welcome to VMware Tanzu Observability by Wavefront" email.

 In case of urgency, you can contact the Wavefront team by sending an email to: `tanzu_saas_ops@vmware.com` with the number of your order and someone from our team will help you.

 ## Sign Up for VMware Cloud Services